Western-Formula-Racing/daq-server-components/installer/data-downloader/README.md

 ## Runtime behaviour

-- `frontend` serves the compiled React bundle via nginx.
-The UI calls the API using the `VITE_API_BASE_URL` value that gets baked into the build (defaults to http://localhost:8000).
-Match this host in `ALLOWED_ORIGINS` so CORS preflights succeed when the UI hits the API from another port.
+- `frontend` serves the compiled React bundle via nginx and now proxies `/api` requests (including `/api/scan` and `/api/scanner-status`) directly to the FastAPI container.
+When the UI is loaded from anything other than `localhost`, the client automatically falls back to relative `/api/...` calls so a single origin on a VPS still reaches the backend.
+Override `VITE_API_BASE_URL` if you want the UI to talk to a different host (for example when running `npm run dev` locally) and keep that host in `ALLOWED_ORIGINS`.
 - `api` runs `uvicorn backend.app:app`, exposing
   - `GET /api/runs` and `GET /api/sensors`
   - `POST /api/runs/{key}/note` to persist notes per run